rdfostrich/article-swj2020-cobra/content/evaluation.md

 #### Ingestion

-[](#ingestion-total) show the total storage sizes and ingestion times for BEAR-A, BEAR-B Daily, and BEAR-B Hourly under the different storage approaches.
+[](#ingestion-total) shows the total storage sizes and ingestion times for BEAR-A, BEAR-B Daily, and BEAR-B Hourly under the different storage approaches.
-These tables show that COBRA requires less ingestion time than OSTRICH in all cases (41% less on average).
+This table shows that COBRA requires less ingestion time than OSTRICH in all cases (41% less on average).
 Furthermore, COBRA requires less storage space than OSTRICH for BEAR-A and BEAR-B Hourly, but not for BEAR-B Daily.
 COBRA* requires more storage space than both COBRA and OSTRICH with BEAR-A, but it requires less ingestion time.
 For BEAR-B Daily, OSTRICH requires less storage, but COBRA* has the lowest ingestion time.